 Since reading the book, and writing the review, it has become yet more clear to me that the influence of the bishops in Parliament, and public perceptions of their role, have been rather neglected by scholars so far; both ecclesiastical historians and scholars of parliament and politics.
 One can glean a certain amount from the many and various biographies of the bishops, but little on the wider issues involved.

 I’ve just begun to gather some material together on the bishops in the Lords in the mid-to-late 1960s, and on the involvement of the Church in shaping the abortive 1969 Parliament (No. 2) Bill.
-Some of this material is likely to feature in my forthcoming book on Michael Ramsey; but I have a hunch that there is a separate article to be written as well.
+Some of this material is likely to feature in my forthcoming book on Michael Ramsey [UPDATE: it did – see details of the book; but I have a hunch that there is a separate article to be written as well.